-Integrating PYD into clinical practice can be attained through continuing education on adolescent development issues, as well as partnerships with community-based organizations and schools.
+Recommendations: Integrating PYD into clinical practice can be attained through continuing education on adolescent development issues, as well as partnerships with communitybased organizations and schools.
 The dentist can be a part of the myriad of adolescent support and services.

-Psychosocial and other considerations: Behavioral considerations when treating an adolescent may include anxiety, phobia, or intellectual dysfunction.1 These special needs should be managed by appropriately trained dentists.
-Referral to nondental professionals or a team approach may be indicated.
+Psychosocial and other considerations: Behavioral considerations when treating an adolescent may include anxiety, phobia, or intellectual dysfunction.
+Referral should be made when the treatment needs are beyond the treating dentist's scope of practice and nondental professionals or a team approach may be indicated.